-The Use VFO B Knob for VFO A RIT/XIT button on the Maestro tab of the Main Menu (see section 26.2, Maestro Tab) controls the details of RIT/XIT operation.
+The Use VFO B Knob for VFO A RIT/XIT button on the Maestro tab of the Main Menu (see section 30.2, Maestro Tab) controls the details of RIT/XIT operation.
 When the option is not selected, the VFO A and VFO B controls work independently as described above.
 When the option is selected, and when Slice B is not active (RX button is off), then adjusting the Slice B Tuning knob will move the Slice A transmit or receive frequency while holding the other constant.
 Adjusting the Slice A Tuning knob moves both frequencies while holding the difference between them constant.
 When in RIT mode, pressing the VFO B knob resets the received frequency to the transmit frequency.
 Similarly, when in XIT mode, pressing the VFO B knob resets the transmit frequency to the received frequency.

 The A>B button copies the settings of the A Slice to the B Slice.
 If no B Slice exists when the button is pressed, a B Slice is created in the same mode as the A Slice but at a higher frequency determined by the mode.
 In AM and FM modes, the new slice is located 10 KHz higher, in sideband modes, it is 5 KHz higher, in CW and RTTY modes, it is 1 KHz higher and in DIGU mode it is 500 Hz higher.
 If a B Slice exists when the button is pressed, its frequency is set to the same value as the A Slice, but its mode does not change.
+A second short press of the button causes the frequency of Slice B to be set to Slice A. On the display, Slice B will cover Slice A until one of the slices is moved.